Skip to main content

 Indigenous Peoples

-Ucluelet is a Nuu-chah-nulth (Nootka) word most known as ‘People of the Safe Harbour.’
-More accurately Ucluelet People, lit.
-‘Dwellers of the Protected Place Inside’.
-The Ucluth peninsula has been inhabited by the Yuu-tluth-aht Yuułuʔiłʔatḥ people as far back as 4,300+ years ago.
+Ucluelet is the anglicized version of the Nuu-chah-nulth word Yuułuʔiłʔatḥ (means Ucluelet First Nations).
+This has commonly been translated as ‘People of the Safe Harbour’ or historically ‘Dwellers of the Protected Place Inside’.
+The Ucluth peninsula has been inhabited by the Yuułuʔiłʔatḥ as far back as 4,300+ years ago.

 Photo by Mark Penney